-The Roundtable Conference will be attended by government officials, lawyers, industry representatives, academicians, NGO, etc.
+Earlier, the conference was scheduled for March 22, but has been postponed due to some unavoidable reasons.
+The Conference is expected to be attended by government officials, lawyers, industry representatives, academicians, NGO, etc.

-The section 3(d) of the Indian Patents Act provides that mere discovery of a new form of a known substance which does not result in enhancement of the known efficacy of that substance or mere discovery of new property or new use for a known substance or of the mere use of a known process, etc, are not patentable.
+Section 3(d) to the Patents Act, 1970, was introduced in 2005.
+The section provides that mere discovery of a new form of a known substance which does not result in enhancement of the known efficacy of that substance or mere discovery of new property or new use for a known substance or of the mere use of a known process, etc., are not patentable.
+There have been views expressed in favour and against this provision.

-Ever since the section was incorporated in the Indian Patents Act in 2005, there have been views expressed in favour and against this controversial provision.
-While the multinational pharma companies reason that section 3(d) of India's Patents Act, (which prevents incremental pharmaceutical innovations from receiving patent protection), inhibits development of safer, more efficacious and more useful drugs for Indian patients, the public interest groups argue that this provision acts as a check on pharmaceutical companies obtaining patent monopolies for medicines that are not actual inventions, such as combinations or slightly modified formulation of existing medicines.
+While the multinational pharma companies reason that Section 3(d) of India's Patents Act, (which prevents incremental pharmaceutical innovations from receiving patent protection), inhibits development of safer, more efficacious and more useful drugs for Indian patients, the public interest groups argue that this provision acts as a check on pharmaceutical companies obtaining patent monopolies for medicines that are not actual inventions, such as combinations or slightly modified formulation of existing medicines.

-The public interest groups and patient groups in the country argue that section 3(d) and other public health safeguards in India's patent law directly impact the lives of millions of patients not only in India but across the developing world who rely on access to safe, effective and affordable medicines from India.
+The public interest groups and patient groups in the country argue that Section 3(d) and other public health safeguards in India's patent law directly impact the lives of millions of patients not only in India but across the developing world who rely on access to safe, effective and affordable medicines from India.